totalAldo/zxfer/README.md

 These changes were motivated by the lengthy replication times experienced when transferring large dataset snapshots, primarily composed of log entries.
 As a result, the modifications have significantly decreased the time required for both ssh and local replication.

+## Ideas for further improvements
++ if the delete option is specified, list the source snapshots without creation time, and begin deleting the destination snapshots as soon as they are listed.
+This will reduce the time required to delete snapshots after the full snapshot list has been generated.
+While the deletions are in progress, list the source snapshots with creation time which takes longer.
+  Generating the source snapshot list with creation time can take several seconds depednding on the number of snapshots and this time can be used effectively to perform delete operations on the destination.
++ explore using parallel sends which may help maximize network bandwidth utilization and reduce overall replication time

 ## New Options
 + `-V`: Enables very verbose mode.
 + `-w`: Activates raw send.